-- We are an advocate, person-centered, family and community focused organization. - We are an innovative, outcome, data-driven, and evidence-based organization. - We respect the dignity and diversity of individuals, providers, staff and communities. - We are inclusive, culturally sensitive and competent. - We are fiscally responsible and accountable with the highest standards of integrity. - We achieve our mission and vision through partnerships and collaboration.
+- We are an advocate, person-centered, family and community focusedorganization. - We are an innovative, outcome, data-driven, and evidence-basedorganization. - We respect the dignity and diversity of individuals, providers, staff and communities. - We are inclusive, culturally sensitive and competent. - We are fiscally responsible and accountable with the highest standards of integrity. - We achieve our mission and vision through partnerships and collaboration.

-Quality Assurance Performance Improvement Plan (QAPIP)
+Quality Assurance Performance Improvement Plan (QAPIP) Description

 The QAPIP provides the framework necessary to improve the quality, safety and efficiency of clinical care.
 The QAPIP provides structure and governance to guide the formal processes for evaluating and improving the quality and appropriateness of health care services and the health status of the populations we serve.
 It also defines the authority, scope and content of the QI program, including the roles and responsibilities of committees and individuals supporting program implementation.
+Member participation and involvement in the development and ongoing monitoring of DWIHN's QAPIP is critical.

 The QAPIP contains the core functions of DWIHN's Board approved Strategic Plan, and the (6) pillars which serve as the foundation of the commitment of DWIHN to continuously improve the quality and safety of clinical care and quality of service.
 These functions will be conducted by DWIHN and its network of contracted service providers.
-It is the responsibility of DWIHN to ensure that the QAPIP meets applicable Federal and State laws, contractual requirements and regulatory standards.
+It is the responsibility of DWIHN to ensure that the QAPIP meets the requirements of the Balanced Budget Act (BBA) of 1997, Public Law 105-33 and 42 Code of Federal Regulations (CFR) 438.358 of 2002.
+The QAPIP also reflect concepts and standards appropriate to the population of persons served under the Managed Specialty Supports and Services Waiver Program.